prapooskur/prapooskur.github.io/content/about.md

 ---
 Hi there!
 I'm **Prasiddh**.

-I'm a student currently attending Archbishop Mitty High School.

-I'm currently learning Java, Python, HTML, and CSS.
+I'm a student who's currently learning Java, Python, HTML, and CSS.

 In my free time, I enjoy playing video games with friends, studying new skills, and writing code.